House of the Long Shadows: Production

-Filming location

 The film was shot at Rotherfield Park, a manor house in rural Hampshire, England.

-Music

-The original music score was composed by Richard Harvey.

 Release

 House of the Long Shadows was released on June 17, 1983.

 Critical response

-In a contemporary review, Kim Newman (Monthly Film Bulletin) stated that the main selling point of the film was the return of these particular horror actors, which in turn became a "major surprise, and disappointment, in that the film should waste these Grand Old Icons on an entirely superfluous remake of Seven Keys to Baldpate" The review states that, along with the producers' film The Wicked Lady, their work was long out of date and that the "preposterous twist ending" that showed "Armstrong and Walker display an appalling contempt for the audience", and that the ending turned "a disappointing project into an infuriating one."
+In a contemporary review, Kim Newman (Monthly Film Bulletin) states that the main selling point of the film is the return of these particular horror actors, which in turn becomes a "major surprise, and disappointment, in that the film should waste these Grand Old Icons on an entirely superfluous remake of Seven Keys to Baldpate".
+The review states that, along with the producers' film The Wicked Lady, their work is long out of date, that in the "preposterous twist ending", "Armstrong and Walker display an appalling contempt for the audience", and that the ending turns "a disappointing project into an infuriating one."

+In a review of the Blu-ray release, Chris Coffel of Bloody Disgusting compared it to a Hammer horror film and said "It’s not the best movie for any of the four stars involved.
+But it may very well be the best tribute ever made to the golden age of horror and that makes it something very, very special."